 The endocannabinoid system is made of two main receptors (cannabinoid 1 and 2 (CB1 and CB2)) and two main compounds (2-Arachidonoylglycerol (2-AG) and Anandamide (AEA)).
 These are naturally produced by the body and help control many aspects of your biology, from temperature and heart rate to memory and pain.

-CBD can act on the endocannabinoid system, just in a different way than some people will state.
-CBD is thought to inhibit the breakdown and reuptake of AEA1.
+CBD can act on the endocannabinoid system, just in a different way than some people think.
+CBD is thought to inhibit the breakdown and reuptake of AEA.
 This effectively increases the amount of endocannabinoids working in your body and can help improve endocannabinoid tone.

-PPAR gamma is a target for CBD as well4.
+PPAR-gamma is a target for CBD as well.
 PPAR-gamma has major roles in metabolic homeostasis specifically with adipose tissue (fat) and glucose.
 PPAR-gamma can also be involved in inflammation.
 So, CBD may help regulate your metabolism and inflammation through PPAR-gamma.
-PPAR-gamma is thought to inhibit the COX-2 enzyme5, which NSAIDS like naproxen work through to reduce pain and inflammation.
+PPAR-gamma is thought to inhibit the COX-2 enzyme, which NSAIDS like naproxen work through to reduce pain and inflammation.

 CBD can also interact with different TRP channels.
 Mainly acting on TRPV1, but also TRPA1 and TRPM8.
 TRPV1 is known as the capsaicin receptor and is related to temperature and pain, TRPA1 is associated with irritation, itch, and pain, and TRPM8 is thought to be involved in temperature and pain.
 So, CBD may help with pain and inflammation related to this activity.